woozzu/caffe/README.md

 # Step 3
 Open `caffe/caffe.sln` and set `Release` mode.
-You may need some changes in additional include/library directories or another settings according to your environment.
+You may need some changes in project settings according to your environment.
 Finally, you can build caffe.